marcin-slezak/winged-code-digital-garden/obsidianVault/Programming/📱 Next.js FAQ.md

 There is also a huge community behind Next.js so it's easy to find a solution for a common problem.

 p.s.
 I do not like Vercel hosting (the company that develops Next.js) - their admin panel UI is messy for me

+p.s.2 NextJs [Api routes](https://nextjs.org/docs/api-routes/introduction) are quite limtted, e.g. it's not so nice to use typeorm there